Proprietorship Registration

 Documents Required

-• PAN Card: Essential for all financial transactions and filing income tax returns
+- PAN card: Essential for financial transactions and filing income tax returns.

-• Passport-size Photographs: Recent passport-size photos required for various applications
+- Photographs: Recent passport-size photos for applications and KYC.

 Step-by-Step Registration Process